-With Low Sodium Barbecue Sauce you don’t have to worry about how much you slather on your meal.
-I modeled this sauce after my favorite Sweet Baby Rays Original Sauce that I used to get all the time.
-This rendition is now my go to sauce.
-It starts with a sweet tangy bite and finished with a spicy warm aftertaste with no unnecessary sodium.
+With Low Sodium Barbecue Sauce you don’t have to worry about how much sauce you slather on your meal.
+I modeled this sauce after my favorite Sweet Baby Rays Original Sauce (290mg / 2 tbsp) that I used to get all the time.
+This BBQ sauce recipe is now my go to sauce.
+It starts with a sweet tangy bite and finishes with a spicy warm aftertaste with no unnecessary sodium.
 I like it so much I even use it on my eggs now instead of ketchup!

 |Typical store bought sodium amount per serving||300+ mg|